Annaly Capital And CYS Investments: MBS Pricing For Q2 2017 (Includes Current BV Projections)

 When it comes to CYS, Table 3 shows I am projecting the company had a minor-modest (proportionately speaking) positive relationship between MBS pricing and derivative instrument valuations for the second quarter of 2017 (through 6/16/2017).
 One key metric I would point out is CYS's weighted average tenor/maturity when it comes to the company's derivatives portfolio.
 Even though CYS had a hedging coverage ratio as of 3/31/2017 of 81% (higher than NLY, relatively average when compared to the rest of the fixed-rate agency mREIT sector), the company's weighted average tenor/maturity of its derivatives portfolio was towards the shorter-end of the yield curve.
 Simply put, this quarter derivative instruments towards the shorter-end of the yield curve have experienced less severe valuation losses when compared to the longer-end of the yield curve.
 As such, this factor has partially mitigated CYS's higher hedging coverage ratio when compared to NLY.
 As of 3/31/2017, NLY's derivatives portfolio had a weighted average tenor/maturity of 5.1 years.
 In comparison, as of 3/31/2017 CYS's derivatives portfolio had a weighted average tenor/maturity of only 2.8 years.
 Both mREIT companies have a more favorable relationship between investment/MBS pricing and derivative instrument valuations during the second quarter of 2017 (through 6/16/2017) when compared to most fixed-rate agency mREIT peers (one exception is ARR).

 However, as Table 3 above shows, the relationship between investment/MBS pricing and derivative instrument valuations constantly changes.
 As such, one needs to be continually vigilant.
-An unfavorable relationship between investment/MBS pricing and derivative instrument valuations is always a possibility in the mREIT sector and is termed "spread/basis risk".
-While companies can take steps to "minimize" spread/basis risk, a company can never completely"mitigate" this risk.
+An unfavorable relationship between investment/MBS pricing and derivative instrument valuations is always a possibility in the mREIT sector and is termed "spread/basis risk."
+While companies can take steps to "minimize" spread/basis risk, a company can never completely "mitigate" this risk.
 For instance, there was a notable widening of "option adjusted spreads" ("OAS") during the fourth quarter of 2016, in particular the second week of November and first two weeks of December.
 This heightened spread/basis risk was basically the result of the U.S. presidential election and the FOMC's more hawkish stance on future monetary policy.
 As most readers know, the outcome of the U.S. presidential election was unexpected by most market participants.
 In addition, due to the anticipated growth in the U.S. economy by the Republican-led legislative and executive branches of government (lower regulations; lower taxes; etc…), market participants anticipated an increase in inflation which led to the "knee-jerk" reaction in debt/equity markets (quick, notable increase in rates/yields).
-As we have more recently seen during 2017, the quick reaction that began late last year has been"tamped down" to some extent.
+As we have more recently seen during 2017, the quick reaction that began late last year has been "tamped down" to some extent.

 Using Table 3 above as a reference, as of 6/16/2017 I am projecting NLY's and CYS's investment/MBS and derivatives portfolio had a net valuation gain of $70 and $37 million, respectively.
 This net valuation gain is SOLELY the valuation fluctuations of NLY's/CYS's investment/MBS and derivatives portfolio and excludes all income and expense accounts.